Georgia Bio and the Georgia

 The BioGENEius Challenge is the premier competition for high school students that recognizes outstanding research in biotechnology.
 It promotes excellence and enables students to continue research in biotechnology and design an original independent research project.
 Students have the opportunity to apply and compete for top honors in the Global Healthcare Challenge (Medical Biotechnology), the Global Sustainability Challenge (Agricultural Biotechnology) or the Global Environment Challenge (Industrial/Environmental Biotechnology).
 The international BioGENEius Challenge is coordinated by the Biotechnology Institute.

-- Local Challenge – The Georgia BioGENEius Challenge is coordinated by Georgia BioEd Institute and sponsored by Arbor Pharmaceuticals.
+- Local Challenge – The Georgia BioGENEius Challenge is coordinated by Georgia BioEd Institute.
 Details below.

-- International Challenge – The U.S. winner competes in the international challenge at BIO Convention.
-Press Release: View the 2016 International BioGENEius Challenge Winners
+- International Challenge – The Georgia winner proceeds to the international challenge at the annual Biotechnology Industry Organization convention.
+Press Release: View the 2017 International BioGENEius Challenge Winners

 When Is It?

-The 2017 Georgia BioGENEius Challenge will take place Friday, March 31, 2017 during the Georgia Science and Engineering Fair (GSEF) held in Athens, GA at the Classic Center.
+The 2018 Georgia BioGENEius Challenge will take place Friday, March 23, 2018 during the Georgia Science and Engineering Fair (GSEF) held in Athens, GA at the Classic Center.
 One (1) Winner will be selected at the competition.
+CLICK HERE TO APPLY.

 What Do You Win?

 One (1) state finalist will be selected during special judging at GSEF, and winner and alternate of the local BioGENEius Challenge will be announced at the GSEF Awards Ceremony.
-The winner of the Georgia competition will receive a travel award to compete as a finalist in the U.S. National BioGENEius Challenge with students from around the country at the BIO International Convention, San Diego, CA, June 19 – 22, 2017.
+The winner of the Georgia competition will receive a travel award (hotel, airfare, petty cash) to compete as a finalist in the U.S. National BioGENEius Challenge with students from around the country at the BIO International Convention, Boston, MA, June 4 – 7, 2018.
 You will have a chance to compete for cash prizes totaling $20,000.

-NOTE: If you are selected as a winner please note that we cannot provide support of any kind to bring additional family members, friends etc. to the competition in San Diego.
+NOTE: If you are selected as a winner please note that we cannot provide support of any kind to bring additional family members, friends etc. to the competition in Boston.
 Travel assistance is ONLY for the winner and their 1 chaperone.
+Additionally, activities at the BIO Convention are closed to additional attendees-no exceptions including young children.

-- If selected, you must be willing to attend the National BioGENEius Challenge in San Francisco, CA, from June 19 – 22, 2017.
+- If selected, you must be willing to attend the National BioGENEius Challenge in Boston, MA from June 4- 7, 2018.
 Travel expenses will be paid for the winner and 1 chaperone.
-Additionally family and friends are not permitted entry to BioGENEius events in June.
+Family and friends are NOT permitted entry to BioGENEius events in June, including the BIO Convention.

 From a Different state?
 Check out the list of all of Local Partners here.